sebastienblanc/SimpleGitOpsOperator/README.md

 # Using in dev mode

-Make sure to have k8s cluster running (i.e Minikube)
+Make sure to have a k8s cluster running (i.e Minikube)

 `mvn quarkus:dev` , the CRD will be automatically applied.